CW: drugs (fictional), overdose, withdrawal, magical thinking, hallucination, dehumanized demographic (fictional), police equivalent

 She hopes on the right dose of strained holics she can do it again.

 She retrieves the noodle from the pot which still burns a little to the touch.
 Leaves a small white mark on her fingertip.
 Later it goes and she forgets it but she studies it now.
 A slim bolt of white parallel to her fingernail's edge.
 She now pairs her Valley Doll fit with the grotesque cooking pads.
-She's flipped the fit's black hologram to silver-grey, a purple logo of a thrash-core band that had probably been image ganked from the first cloud it found.
+She's flipped the fit's black hologram to silver-grey, a purple logo of a thrash-core outfit that had probably been image ganked from the first cloud it found.
 She shrugs, dons mitts, and brings the ladled bowls out one by one while back there Miho and Yuka shoot the shit.
 When she's done she gives a lazy wave and is met with two single raised eyebrows, flashed one after the other by the crones while never breaking from their talk.
 She doesn't care.

 She's going to the well.